Characters of the Art of Fighting series: Mr. Big

-Mr. Big (Mr.ビッグ, Misutā Biggu) is the sub-boss character from the first two Art of Fighting games.
+Mr. Big (Mr.ビッグ, Misutā Biggu), whose real name is James (ジェームス, Jēmusu) is the sub-boss character from the first two Art of Fighting games.
 Mr. Big was formerly in the Army's Special Forces, and fights skillfully with a pair of eskrima rattan sticks.
 He has been involved with the mob for as long as he can remember.
 He made it big in South Town, a city as seedy and corrupt as he is.
 He joins Geese Howard's criminal organization, soon becoming his right-hand man.
 Big secretly feared Takuma Sakazaki, the master of Kyokugenryu Karate, so he ordered the kidnapping of Takuma's daughter, Yuri, and threatened Takuma into working for him.
 The plan backfired when Ryo and Robert fought their way through South Town's crime to find both of them, beating Big senseless to rescue Yuri and Takuma.
 King worked as a bouncer at one of Mr. Big's establishments.
-Mr. Big is set to appear as downloadable content in Fatal Fury: City of the Wolves, the story of which takes place over 30 years after his initial appearance and making him the second Art of Fighting character to be playable in one of the Fatal Fury games since Ryo and his Mr. Karate persona.
-He, Kain R. Heinlein and Billy Kane accept each other's negotiations, where the former protect Rock Howard's mother, Marie from getting hurt by enemy group's attacks, in exchange to pay him the money Geese owed him in the past.
+Mr. Big appears as downloadable content in Fatal Fury: City of the Wolves, the story of which takes place over 30 years after his initial appearance, making him the second Art of Fighting character to be playable in a Fatal Fury game following Ryo.
+Big is revealed to have been keeping Geese Howard's wife Marie hostage as a bargaining chip.
+Kain R. Heinlein and Billy Kane successfully negotiate for her release in exchange for evidence Geese had that implicated Big in the death of Takuma Sakazaki's wife Lonette.

 Outside of the main series, Mr. Big is also present in The King of Fighters '96 and The King of Fighters '98: Ultimate Match as part of a Boss Team with Geese Howard and Wolfang Krauser.
 Additionally, he appears in Neo Geo Battle Coliseum.